Head lice, nits, creepy crawlies, curse of the playground... whatever you want to call them, head lice are the scourge of parenting life.

 These are the lice eggs.
 They're about the size of a pinhead, and can't be brushed off the hair like dandruff can.

 Lice are wily creatures and they're becoming resistant to conventional insecticides, which is why resistance can vary region by region.
 The bottom line is: if one product ain't working, try another.

 - You're not using enough of it to cover the scalp and hair.

 - You're not repeating the treatment after seven to 10 days.
 (This kills any nits that have survived the first application.)

 - You're getting reinfested due to head-to-head contact with another person.

 The risk of transmitting lice by sharing hats, hair brushes or bed linen is low.
 NSW Health says you don't need to worry about washing these as head lice quickly dehydrate and die if they leave the head.

 There's no evidence that anything you put on your child's hair will act as a repellent.
 Some studies suggest that because head lice are crawling insects that can't jump or fly, once they're on your child's head they can't 'choose' to leave, even if they want to.

-So while there's not much you can do to keep head lice away in the first place (though tying up long hair can help) you can catch any new arrivals by running your lice comb and conditioner through your kids' hair once a week.
+So while there's not much you can do to keep head lice away in the first place (though tying up long hair can help), you can catch any new arrivals by running your lice comb and conditioner through your kids' hair once a week.

-And as a consolation for the hours of combing, maybe you can spend what you save on expensive head lice treatments on a good bottle of wine or chocolates, just to keep your spirits up while you get to work with the comb.
+And as a consolation for the hours of combing, maybe you can spend what you save on expensive head lice treatments on a nice bottle of wine or chocolates, just to keep your spirits up while you get to work with the comb.